 I get it though.
-If you are non-techie, you’re putting it off because you don’t know where to start.
-If you’re bootstrapper, you might be hesitant due to cost.
+If you are a non-techie, you’re putting it off because you don’t know where to start.
+If you’re a bootstrapper, you might be hesitant due to cost.

 If you take nothing else away from this post, please remember this: just because you aren’t great with technology or digital marketing, it doesn’t mean you can’t have a GREAT website that gets a ton of traffic, builds a great email list and converts visitors into customers — and it doesn’t have to cost a ton of money.